r-jb/git-email/README.md

 - curl
 - (Optional) [gh cli](https://cli.github.com/) authenticated

-## Notes

-- Why use GitHub CLI instead of requesting GitHub's API directly ?

-[Currently](https://docs.github.com/en/rest/overview/resources-in-the-rest-api#rate-limits), GitHub's API only allows for 60 unauthenticated requests per hour, which may not be sufficient for most use cases.
+> [!NOTE]
+> By default, the script use accesses GitHub's API unauthenticated, which is limited to 60 requests per hour.
+Use the [gh CLI](https://cli.github.com/) to authenticate and increase this limit.